anthonyadavisii/SteemYaLater/README.md

 # SteemYaLater
-A Python Script that uses the Steem Beem Library and PyWebCopy to Archive your Steem Blockchain  Blog Markdown as Text Files and Backs up Images
+A Python Script that uses the Steem Beem Library and a variety of methods to Archive your Steem Blockchain  Blog Markdown as Text Files and Backs up Images

+# Version 2.0 Change Notes

+- Added PyCurl download method to address issues w steemitboard images
+- Data Deplication enabled: Prevents redownload of file if already exists in folder structure.
+Symbolic link with relative path placed instead saving valuable storage space.
+- Logging and CSV output: Session log file is produced in working directory.
+Output CSVs are created for each account so users may readily see what failed and may require manual action.

+# Known Issues

+DTube thumbnails will not download as they are not stored within the Beem Comment json_metadata image property.
+Logic to be added to accomodate.

-Use Python 3.6
+Uses Python 3.6

 # Install Prerequisites
 Python 3.6 -m pip install beem